syntax-error7/DynamicLogger-with-Typescript-Transformer/README.md

 ## WARNING

 This module won't work if you are using a typescript bundler (such as vite, webpack, tsup, esbuild, etc.).
-The local variables injected by the custom typescript transformer are being removed by the bundler as a part of code simplification or tree shaking.
+The local variables injected by the custom typescript transformer are being removed by the bundler as a part of code cleanup or tree shaking.

 ## Motivation